cosmos/ibc/spec/ics-027-interchain-account/README.md

 - The IBC transaction fails to be deserialized.
 - The IBC transaction requests for signers that was not made by counterparty chain.

+It does not restrict how you can distinguish signers that was not made by the counterparty chain.
+But the most common way would be to record the account in state when the interchain account is registered and to verify that signers are recorded interchain account.

 ### Data Structures

 Each chain must implement below interfaces to support interchain account. ```createOutgoingPacket``` method in ```IBCAccountModule``` interface defines the way how to create an outgoing packet for a specific type.
 Type indicates how IBC account transaction should be constructed and serialized for the host chain.
 Generally, type indicates what framework the host chain was built from.